-Where a Member State makes a decision pursuant to the first subparagraph, that Member State and its competent authority shall comply with this Article.
+Where a Member State makes a decision pursuant to the first subparagraph, that Member State and its competent authority shall comply with the provisions of this Article.

-- 6. ESMA shall develop draft implementing technical standards: - (a) to specify the appropriate mechanism for the exchange of order data and in particular, to lay down the operational arrangements to ensure the swift transmission of information between competent authorities; - (b) to determine appropriate arrangements, systems and procedures for trading venues to comply with paragraph 1, second subparagraph; and
+- 6. ESMA shall develop draft implementing technical standards: - (a) to specify the appropriate mechanism for the exchange of order data.
+In particular, the implementing technical standards shall lay down the operational arrangements to ensure the swift transmission of information between competent authorities; - (b) to determine appropriate arrangements, systems and procedures for trading venues to comply with the requirement in paragraph 1, third subparagraph; and

-(c) to determine the format and the deadline for providing without delay the requested data in paragraph 1, second subparagraph.
+(c) to determine the format and the deadline for providing without delay the requested data in paragraph 1, third subparagraph.

 ESMA shall submit those draft implementing technical standards to the Commission by ...
-[9 months from the date of entry into force of this amending Regulation].
+[9 months from the entry into force of this amending Regulation].